i3-Market-V3-Public-Repository/SDKD-I3MarketSdkReferenceImplementation/README.md

 ## Configuring and using SDK-RI

 - The marketplace will have all the common services exposed in a sdk-ri/ endpoint
-- Each marketplaces making use of the SDK-RI should configure the SDK-RI by means of:
+- Each marketplace-end user, which pursues making use of the SDK-RI, should configure the SDK-RI by means of:
    - Pointing to the Backplane endpoint(s) hosted in a concrete i3-Market node (i.e: Backplane API node1, OpenID Connect Provider API node1, Verifying Credential service API node1)
    - pointing to the Wallet endpoint hosted locally.